An Interview with the Cast and Crew of The Expanse

 Ty Franck: I don’t know if there was difficulty in translation, but there was the trick – and Naren was really supportive of this since the beginning – is getting everyone to understand that some of the pieces that show up in the beginning, which seem innocuous, become vitally important later.
 We really needed to keep that meticulous plotting from early on, especially when we were using those elements.
 To his credit, when Naren would talk about condensing or changing something, Daniel or I would say “that’s really important later” and he’d always listen.

 Naren Shankar: I think what happened was also there’s an interesting amount of character arcs folding into one another.
 Like Drummer, who, on the show, is a combination of Bull and Michio from the books.
-Given the course of the series, you can make an individual character richer by doing something like that, which allows the audience to connect to them more deeply, than switching perspective to other characters like in a novel.
+Given the course of the series, you can make an individual character richer by doing something like that, which allows the audience to connect to them more deeply, than by switching perspectives to other characters like in a novel.

 Franck: In a book a cast of thousands really costs nothing.

 It also helps to have someone as remarkable as Cara Gee playing Drummer.

 All in unison: Yes!
 Absolutely.
 That really did not hurt.